 Although the specific facts of the situation depend on what legal rights you may have, if this mortgage has already been paid in full, the lender is required to satisfy the mortgage within a certain period of time.
 If it is not yet paid in full, and you plan to pay the mortgage at closing, then...Read more »

 My brother and I own a vineyard / winery in PA (Jackson Winery -- name has been changed to protect the innocent / guilty).
-We received a warning from 'Jackson Winery' in Washington State that we must stop using their trademarked name (we checked with the USPTO; they do own the word mark).
-Would we...
+We received a warning from 'Jackson Winery' in Washington State that we must stop using their trademarked name (we checked with the USPTO; they do own the word mark)....
 Read more »

 The answer to this question may depend on how long you have been using the mark in commerce.
 Although this other winery may have a registered trademark (you refer to the "word" mark), this fact alone does not completely answer the question.
-If your use of the name predates their use and/or the...Read more »
+If your use of the name predates their use...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.